AnyLog-co/documentation/examples/Secure Network.md

 </pre>

 Note:
-* If a local password exists, an error is returned if the nodes restarts, and the node is provided with incorrect password.
+* If a local password exists, an error is returned if the node restarts, and the node is provided with an incorrect password.
-* If the local password is lost, all the relevant files in the ***keys directory*** needs to be deleted, and the node needs to be assigned with new keys and a new assignment policy.
+* If the local password is lost, all the relevant files in the ***keys directory*** need to be deleted, and the node needs to be assigned new keys and a new assignment policy.

 ### Step 12 - Save the node's private key
 The private key can be stored on the node and protected using the local password.
-The following examples stores the private key on each node:
+The following examples store the private key on each node:

 On CLI(oper.1):
 <pre>